moretrim/victoria2-troubleshooting/README.markdown

   can be a sign of conflict or corruption.
 How to repair your system in such case is outside the scope of this guide.

+  After having installed all required prerequisites, Steam may still attempt to install outdated redistributables.
+If that process never seems to succeed to the extent that Steam will not start the launcher, you may do so yourself directly through the `victoria2.exe` executable that can be found in your local installed files.
+(You can also start the game directly through the `v2game.exe` executable, though if you want to use mods you will have to rely on launch parameters—which will not be explained in this guide.)

   If you are still seeing the error “The application was unable to start correctly” (code `0xc000007b`) when attempting to launch the game, this most likely means that the 32-bit game executable is wrongly accessing 64-bit rather than 32-bit DLLs.
 You should at least have tried to